 8. I Am Malala (Young Reader’s Edition) by Malala Yousafzai

-The inspiring memoir of Malala Yousafzai, a Pakistani teen who was shot by the Taliban, who became an international symbol of peaceful protest.
-Every pre-teen should hear the wisdom in the words, “When you’ve nearly lost your life, a funny face in the mirror is simply proof that you are still here on this earth.”
+Want to add memoirs to your collection of fifth grade books?
+The inspiring story of Malala Yousafzai, a Pakistani teen who was shot by the Taliban and subsequently became an international symbol of peaceful protest, is a must.
+Every preteen should hear the wisdom in the words “When you’ve nearly lost your life, a funny face in the mirror is simply proof that you are still here on this earth.”

 9. Maniac Magee by Jerry Spinelli

 Jerry Spinelli’s classic Maniac Magee follows an orphan boy looking for a home in a fictional town in Pennsylvania.
 For his feats of athleticism and fearlessness and his ignorance to the racial boundaries around him, Jeffrey “Maniac” Magee becomes something of a local legend.
 This timeless book is essential reading for learning about social identity and finding your place in the world.
 If your students haven’t yet read this classic, it’s time to add it to your collection of fifth grade books.

 10. Baseball in April and Other Stories by Gary Soto